Len Maxwell: Career

 Prior to his career in voice-overs, Len was a stand-up comedian.

-He appeared on The Tonight Show several times, a CBS special called, The Nut House and an NBC special called The Future Lies Ahead while also appearing in night clubs and theaters in Las Vegas, New York City, Chicago and Los Angeles with entertainers including Frank Sinatra, Peggy Lee, Lena Horne, Ella Fitzgerald to name but a few.
+Maxwell appeared on The Tonight Show several times, a CBS special called, The Nut House and an NBC special called The Future Lies Ahead while also appearing in night clubs and theaters in Las Vegas, New York City, Chicago and Los Angeles with entertainers including Frank Sinatra, Peggy Lee, Lena Horne, Ella Fitzgerald to name but a few.
 During this time, he dabbled in management, helping to launch Neil Sedaka's solo career.

-At an engagement at New York's Copacabana, a producer for an advertising agency approached Len and asked him if he would be willing to do some of the voices in his act on a series of commercials.
-Len agreed.
-Two weeks later, when he received a check for the few hours of what was an easy and enjoyable experience, Len was shocked at the large amount of the check.
+At an engagement at New York's Copacabana, a producer for an advertising agency approached Maxwell and asked him if he would be willing to do some of the voices in his act on a series of commercials.
+Maxwell agreed.
+Two weeks later, when he received a check for the few hours of what was an easy and enjoyable experience, Maxwell was shocked at the large amount of the check.
 He called the advertising agency, saying there had to be some mistake.
 They said they would look into it.
 Two days later, a representative of the agency called back and apologized for the error and said they would send Len the rest.
 It was at that moment that Len decided to make voice-overs his career.

-During Len's career in voice-overs, he recorded over 25,000 commercials, including the voice for "Punchy" the iconic Hawaiian Punch mascot - plus dozens of animated cartoons, and voice-overs in motion pictures.
+During Maxwell's career in voice-overs, he recorded over 25,000 commercials, including the voice for "Punchy" the iconic Hawaiian Punch mascot - plus dozens of animated cartoons, and voice-overs in motion pictures.